You have an admission decision, now what?

 - July 1 - Transcript deadline

-- July 15 - Deadline for required exams or IGETC certifications
+- July 15 - Deadline for required exams and admissions materials

 - Frequently Asked Questionsadd